flutter-news-app-full-source-code/flutter-news-app-web-dashboard-full-source-code/README.md

 ### 📰 Comprehensive Content Management
 Manage the entire lifecycle of your news content with full CRUD (Create, Read, Update, Delete) capabilities, complemented by advanced archiving and restoration features:
-- **Headlines:** Draft, Create, edit, publish, archive, restore, and permanently delete news articles.
+- **Headlines:** Draft, create, edit, archive, restore, and permanently delete news articles.
 - **Topics:** Draft, Create, edit, archive, and restore news topics.
 - **Sources:** Draft, Create, edit, archive, and restore news sources.
 > **💡 Your Advantage:** Gain detailed control over your content.
 This centralized system ensures accuracy and consistency, allowing you to manage draft/active content and easily retrieve or remove archived items.